energon-a-secas/enerbot-prime-slack/README.md

 end
 ```

-Then you add your the require with the path of the file, and then set the matching criteria with the module name inside the hash.
+After you add the require with the path of the file, and set the matching criteria with the module name inside the hash, like this:

 ```
 require './actions/sing'